azat-co/practicalnode/chapter4/chapter4.md

 In this chapter we cover the following:

-- Jade syntax and features
+- Pug syntax and features

-- Jade standalone usage
+- Pug standalone usage

 - Handlebars syntax

 - Handlebars standalone usage

-- Jade and Handlebars usage in Express.js 4
+- Pug and Handlebars usage in Express.js 4

-- Project: adding Jade templates to Blog
+- Project: adding Pug templates to Blog

-# Jade Syntax and Features
+# Pug Syntax and Features

-Jade is a Node.js brother of Haml, in the sense that it uses whitespace and indentation as part of its language.
+Pug is a Node.js brother of Haml, in the sense that it uses whitespace and indentation as part of its language.
 Therefore, we need to be careful to follow the proper syntax.

-You can follow the Jade syntax examples in this section online, at the official web site&#39;s demo page(<http://jade-lang.com/demo>) or at the @naltatis resource,(<http://naltatis.github.io/jade-syntax-docs>) or by writing standalone Node.js scripts (examples are presented in “Jade Standalone Usage,” which appears later in this chapter).
+You can follow the Pug syntax examples in this section online, at the official web site&#39;s demo page(<http://pug-lang.com/demo>) or at the @naltatis resource,(<http://naltatis.github.io/pug-syntax-docs>) or by writing standalone Node.js scripts (examples are presented in “Pug Standalone Usage,” which appears later in this chapter).

 ## Tags

 Any text at the beginning of a line—by default—is interpreted as an HTML tag.
-The main advantage of Jade is that this text renders both closing and opening tags for the HTML element, as well as the `<></>` symbols.
-Therefore, we save many keystrokes as developers writing in Jade!
+The main advantage of Pug is that this text renders both closing and opening tags for the HTML element, as well as the `<></>` symbols.
+Therefore, we save many keystrokes as developers writing in Pug!

 The text following a tag and a space (e.g., `tag <text>`) is parsed as the inner HTML (i.e., content inside the element).
-For example, if we have the following Jade code:
+For example, if we have the following Pug code:

     Body
       div